kean/NukeUI/README.md

 `LazyImageView` is a `LazyImage` counterpart for UIKit and AppKit with the equivalent set of APIs.

+## Limitations

+- GIF support is currently limited to iOS and tvOS
+- The support for watchOS is there but is currently limited
+- Video playback currently requires a temporary disk storage

 ## Minimum Requirements

 | Nuke          | Swift           | Xcode           | Platforms                                         |